 how long to visit

-I didn’t expect much from Bologna and simply chose it as a base for day trips, however, after a few short hours I realized four days wouldn’t be nearly enough time to explore this gem of a city and it’s surrounding area.
+To be honest, I didn’t expect much from Bologna and simply chose it as a base for day trips, but after a few short hours, I realized four days wouldn’t be nearly enough time to explore this gem of a city and its surrounding area.
 I have visited over 25 cities in Italy, and Bologna has a completely different vibe that I connected with immediately.
-Unlike bigger cities that are packed with tourists, Bologna is filled with locals.
-In the afternoons at the Basilica of San Francesco, children chase one another with gelato in hand as art students set up their stools and canvas.
+Spoiler alert: I loved Bologna so much that I returned a few months later, but we’ll discuss that later.

-In the evening’s friends socialize in small groups within the church courtyard while others dine on restaurant patios along the cobblestone streets.
+In the evenings, friends socialize in small groups within the church courtyard while others dine on restaurant patios along the cobblestone streets.
 What I found most interesting was that bar patrons were welcome to socialize in the street while servers checked on them occasionally for drink orders.
 It was in those moments of watching locals come together, that I promised myself I would return and I did later that year for Christmas which was magical.

 where to eat